 The Department for Public Leadership and Social Enterprise (PuLSE) is committed to generating public and social value through the impact of research, policy and practice.

-We aim to combine a critical understanding of leadership and management with practical relevance and close collaboration with practitioners.
-Our reputation and success is manifested in our contribution to the work of three research centres:
+We aim to combine a critical understanding of leadership and management with practical relevance, close collaboration with practitioners, and through our research-informed contributions to teaching and learning.
+Our reputation and success is manifested in our contribution to the work of the following research centres:

 Much of our research concerns innovative forms of organisation and financing – such as social enterprises, mutual and social investment, and commissioning – which offer new ways of tackling social, economic and environmental problems (and in turn, trigger the need for new sorts of knowledge and skills in public, private and third sector organisations).
 We carry out rigorous and relevant research designed to understand and address these emerging challenges.